-User Agent: A user agent is used to describe the identify of a site visitor, search engine spider or internet browser.
+User Agent: A user agent is used to describe the identity of a site visitor, search engine spider or internet browser.
 Mozilla Firefox and Google Chrome are two popular examples of an internet browser user agent.

 Viral Marketing: Viral marketing involves the practice of creating content and marketing it in a way in which it will reach vital status online.
 Social media, in this modern day and age has contributed greatly in the rise of content going viral.

 Webinar: A webinar is the online term for seminar.
 A webinar is basically a seminar hosted live online.

 Web 2.0: The term web 2.0 refers to websites which allow for users to actively interact and engage with online communities.
 Web 2.0 sites include social booking sites, forums and social networking sites.
 Eg. Facebook, Twitter, Tumblr, Reddit and StumbleUpon.

 White Hat SEO: White Hat SEO refers to SEO practices and techniques that are within webmaster quality guidelines.
 Typically, white hat SEO is done through an ethical and natural manner where serving highly relevant content and attracting high quality links is the primary goal to achieving long-term online success.

 Widgets: Widgets are sidebar blocks that contain easy navigational links or content.
 Widgets are mostly used by online blogs and typically contain a website’s list of popular items, recent posts, search bar, subscription form or advertisements.